kylebshr/ScreenCorners/README.md

 ### Implementation

 Adds a `displayCornerRadius` property to `UIScreen`, which reads the private `_displayCornerRadius`.
-The selector is base64 encoded, which usually means it will get past app review.
+The selector somewhat obscured, which usually means it will get past app review.
 However, use at your own risk!

 #### Why didn't you hardcode the values instead?